Backendless/native-mobile-app-shell/README.md

 Additional information for Android: https://docs.flutter.dev/deployment/android

-If you have a question, you can ask it here:
+If you have some questions and suggestions to improve our product you can write here:
 - [Our support forum](https://support.backendless.com)
 - [Our slack](http://slack.backendless.com)